 Permaculture Foundation Course

-The Permaculture Foundation Course (PFC) consists of 10 modules, ideally completed one per week over a ten-week period.
+The Permaculture Foundation Course (PFC) consists of modules, ideally completed one per week.
 Participants learn the principles of permaculture, with an emphasis on creating food forests.
 The PFC gives a level of understanding that can be built on by trainees who then want to go on and complete a Permaculture Design Certificate.

 While the backbone of the course is in place, each course is co-created with the community creating the garden and with the community of learners to ensure that learning is community led and appropriate to local needs.